Maternal and Child Health Educator

 In all cases, while couples are warmly welcome, each partner will work in his or her own position and be supervised and supported as an individual Volunteer.
 It is important that couples realize and accept that they may have different work and/or training schedules.
 In-service trainings and other events may mean that one person is away from site for a week or more while the other stays at site.
 Requests to travel or miss work in order to accompany a partner cannot be accommodated, just as they are not approved for single Volunteers.

 During training and service, couples will stay together.
 Married couples have served very successfully in Rwanda.
 They tend to be well accepted as the social norm is to be married by the time you are an adult.
 Married Volunteers are almost always questioned about their lack of children, as childbearing is one of the most important and normal aspects of married life in Rwanda.
 Married couples may also face curiosity and/or judgment if they perform different gender roles than are culturally expected.
+Non-married couples should be prepared to present themselves to their communities as legally married for the length of their service.

 Medical Considerations in Rwanda